outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

    # swapon /dev/sda7
    ```

-   If you prefer an independent *swap* partition, `mkswap /dev/sdaXY` to format it firstly.
+   If you prefer an independent *swap* partition, *mkswap* to format it firstly.
 9. Mount partitions.

    ```bash